Indoor environmental control for determine health risks and reserves for productivity increase

 There is a strong impact of humidity level on employees performance during different seasons.
 Productivity was higher under high humidity conditions in winter.
 On the other hand correct answer speed slightly increased in a low humidity in summer.

-Volatile organic compounds (VOCs), allergens and asthmagens make for a veritable cocktail of potential pollutants that may come from building materials, carpets, cleaning products, office equipment etc. In 2011 lab test which mimicked an office, a range of office-related tasks were carried out with the presence of airborne VOCs.
+Volatile organic compounds (VOCs), allergens and asthmagens make for a veritable cocktail of potential pollutants that may come from building materials, carpets, finishes, cleaning products, office equipment and traffic; while the carbon dioxide exhaled by office workers themselves can be detrimental when left to amass in high concentrations. in a 2011 lab test which mimicked an office, a range of office-related tasks were carried out with the presence of airborne VOCs.
 Increasing ventilation from 5l/s to 20l/s improved performance by up to 8%

 Indoor air quality is on average 2 to 5 times worse than outdoor air